bilal-fazlani/commanddotnet/docs/V3/getting-started.md

 Answer: 60
 ```

 Cool.
-You get the gist of this library.
+You get the gist of this framework.
 Let's move on.